Research Projects

 -

-Researching statelessness in the Asia-Pacific region
+Statelessness in the Asia-Pacific Region

 The Asia-Pacific hosts one of the largest numbers of known stateless people in the world, and is a priority for the Centre's research efforts.